 These Crispy Baked Potato Skins are the perfect party appetizer.
 Heartier than a simple potato chip, yet still perfect for dipping!

 In the past, I have written about Loaded Baked Potato Skins, but when serving a crowd it can be a little tedious preparing each individual appetizer.
-Instead, crisping up some baked potato skins and serving them with your favorite Dean’s Dip is a no-brainer!
+Instead, crisping up some baked potato skins and serving them with your favorite dip is a no-brainer!

 How to Bake Potatoes

-To make these Crispy Baked Potato Skins, you are going to need baked potatoes.
-There are a million ways to bake potatoes but one of my favorite methods is to rub the potato with oil and bake it at 425 degrees until easily pierced with a fork.
-Baking time will vary depending on how large of a potato you are baking.
+There are a million ways to bake potatoes but one of my favorite methods when wanting crispy potato skins is to rub the potato with oil and bake it at 425 degrees until easily pierced with a fork.
+Baking time will be around 45-60 minutes, but expect it to vary depending on how large of a potato you are baking.
+I prefer to bake my potatoes without foil when making crispy skins because the naked potato crisps better in the oven, giving it a headstart achieving crispy perfection.

 Crispy Baked Potato Skins